 “The Fiery Crucible of Battle” from Live, Die, Repeat: Edge of Tomorrow

-Next Film: Bill Paxton’s final film will be coming out next month.
-He joins Tom Hanks, Emma Watson, and John Boyega in the film adaptation of David Eggers’ The Circle.
+Next Film: Bill Paxton’s final film was 2017’s The Circle with Tom Hanks, Emma Watson, and John Boyega.